ZentaChain/zentanetwork-archived/README.md

 ````

 ## Advanced Introduction
-For deeper insights into the [Zentantwork Docs](https://docs.zentachain.io/zentanetwork)
+For deeper insights into the [Zentanetwork Docs](https://docs.zentachain.io/zentanetwork)

 ## License